 - Assuming applications built are compatible with mobile devices

 Modern applications are required to work on multiple mobile devices, like phones and tablets.
 For such applications being built on a low-code platform, it does not mean re-building an application to suit the orientation of a phone or tablet.
-It means the low-code platform must offer cross platform app development.
+It means the No-code platform must offer cross platform app development.
 Which in other words, is the ability to create applications using a single code base that can adapt to any native platform or operating system (which could be iOS, Android, Windows Mobile, BlackBerry/RIM, etc) using a hybrid adaptive design enables applications to be run seamlessly on any device giving it cross platform capabilities.

 - Assuming application migration is easy